23.04.21

 It is noteworthy to highlight that strength and power are different qualities.
 Strength is the ability to generate force.
 As children play and learn skills, they are also learning how to generate force within a specific activity – for example, hopping, skipping, jumping, and running.
 Also, remember that most of the strength (force) adaptations in young children will come through neuromuscular adaptations, where the nervous system can learn to recruit muscles, and to coordinate specific muscles in an effective order.

 Power is more complex to explain, and is a product of force x velocity, or the rate of doing work.
-To try to explain this in a different way, two young children have similar strength levels, but the first child is slightly stronger.
-However, the second child can increase or express their strength quicker (in a shorter time) – sometimes called explosive strength.
-Therefore, even though the second child is not as strong as the first child, they can express their strength quicker, which may be more advantageous when playing games, learning sport skills, and general activities.
+To try to explain this in a different way, two young children have similar strength levels, both children can lift a 2kg medicine ball from the floor, or they can lift their school bag onto their shoulders.
+However, the second child can lift or complete the task in a shorter amount of time.
+Therefore, even though the children have equal strength levels, the second child can express their strength quicker (higher power).
+This comes from a product of strength and how quickly that strength can be produced (with shorter times being more effective along with optimal motor skills) - which may be more advantageous when playing games, learning sport skills, and general activities.

-There are simple challenges that children can do to track power development.
-Both the standing vertical jump and the standing broad jump are frequently used to test power, due to the ease of the test.
-Additionally, the tests also help children to learn and to develop optimal landing strategies – it’s not just the jump, but the landing too!
+Jumping activities, for example, the standing broad jump and standing vertical jump have an indirect link to power.
+The standing broad jump is a great challenge to complete due to the ease of the test, with no expensive equipment.
+Additionally, the broad jump challenge also helps children to learn and to develop optimal landing strategies – it’s not just the jump, but the landing too!

-These challenges measure how far, or how high the children can jump – so, back to our previous breakdown of power.
-The children are trying to jump as high or as far as possible.
-Therefore, they will recruit their muscles in a particular order to generate force, plus, and this is a big plus, they are limited in time to complete that task.
-The children who can both organise their muscles and in the quickest time generally jump the highest or furthest.
+The broad jump challenge is assessing how far the children can jump – so, back to our previous breakdown of power – how quickly they can produce strength (in this case, relative to the movement of the body).
+Therefore, the children will try to recruit their muscles in a particular order to generate strength (force), plus, and this is a big plus, they have a time limit to complete the task.
+The children who can both organise their muscles and in the quickest time generally jump the furthest – this is an essential ability to learn – we call body control.

-This shows the connection between strength and velocity, with a bucket load of motor skills.
-As children develop, tracking their jump height or jump distance are great, as we can support and feedback to encourage them.
+Hopefully, this demonstrates the connection between strength and speed (velocity), with a bucket load of motor skills.
+As children develop, tracking their jump distance is a great tool, as we can support and feedback to encourage them.
 However, remember that motor skills are important too, so, for example, their jump distance may reduce, but their overall jump technique and landing may look more efficient – quality of the movement is always important.

 Develop a Strong Foundation with Bodyweight and Strength Exercises